Some links in this post may be affiliate links

 Plant the Lavender Plants at the same depth as they were in their pot.
 Firm the soil around the root ball lightly.

 Thoroughly water the plants and maintain the soil moist until the plants are well established.
-Thereafter, water when the top 2-3 in. of soil dry out during the growing season but decrease watering in the cold season.
+Thereafter, water when the top 2-3 inches of soil dry out during the growing season but decrease watering in the cold season.

 Doing so allows you to move the plants to sunny spots during summer for the much needed sunlight and indoors next to a sunny window when the conditions are harsh in winter.